fraigo/vite-example/README.md

 ## Vite Config improvements

-YOu can edit `vite.config.js` to configure some options for compiling and building the project.
+You can edit `vite.config.js` to configure some options for compiling and building the project.

 ### Use `@` in imports, as an alias of the root `src` directory